h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 There could be lots of scenarios, here's the basic one plus a bit of information on other scenarios:

-Here I have two identical meshes, all except _UVs_.
-I want to transfer the UVs from the left one (obvious, it has _Normal Map_!) to the other.
+Here I have two meshes with the same topology, one with the right UVs and mouth closed, and the other, no UVs and mouth closed.
+I want to transfer the UVs and also the shape to the other.
 Let's go through the options we need and why.

-_Vertex Position: Off_ - I don't need that because my meshes are basically the same and no vertices were move or deformed.
-This option could be useful when you want to match the surfaces of two objects.
-Or when transferring data between high and low versions of a model.
+_Vertex Position: On_ - I basically need this just because I want to make the lips closed in the new version.
+This option could be useful in combination with Topology sample space when Component IDs have changed, therefore you can't use Blendshapes.